avifenesh/ratelimit_bench/README.md

 - **System Resources**: CPU and memory usage during benchmarks
 - **Error Rates**: Percentage of failed requests

+## Benchmark Methodology and Results Processing

+To ensure statistical significance and account for system variability, each benchmark configuration is run multiple times (typically three iterations).
+This approach minimizes the impact of outliers and transient system behavior.

+The data processing methodology follows these steps:

+1. **Multiple Iterations**: Each benchmark configuration (client/workload/concurrency combination) is executed three consecutive times with identical parameters.
+2. **Median Selection**: For each performance metric, the median value from all runs is selected for the final report, providing a more stable representation than a single run or a mean value that could be skewed by outliers.
+3. **Consistency Verification**: Standard deviation is calculated across runs to ensure test stability.
+High variance may indicate unstable test conditions and is flagged in the report.
+4. **Comparative Analysis**: Percentage differences between implementations are calculated to highlight relative performance characteristics.

+This methodology ensures the benchmark results are:

+- **Reproducible**: Multiple runs increase confidence in the measurements
+- **Representative**: Median values avoid skew from outliers
+- **Comparable**: Consistent methodology across all client implementations

 ## Results Structure

 Benchmark results are organized by timestamp in the `results/` directory: